UBC-InfoVis/piazza-scraper/README.md

 ![image](https://user-images.githubusercontent.com/6393772/134575691-2230c787-4abb-4138-8f85-f0b02cc244fe.png)
 # Scrape Piazza
-__Chrome extension to scrape student names from Piazza and summarize participation.__
+_Chrome extension to scrape student names from Piazza and summarize participation._

+The scraper works as of 2021-09-23.
+If Piazza updates their HTML structure, the scraper will have to be updated.

 ## Install